ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

 ***configure Foreman to be ready for discovery & provisioning***
 - add a subnet, as well as a hostgroup and configure foreman
-- everything you need to know is explained in detail in the [discovery & provisioning section of this guide](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/discovery%20and%20provisioning)
+- everything you need to know is explained in detail in the [discovery & provisioning section](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/discovery%20and%20provisioning)

 ---
 <u>*we will not upgrade Foreman to manage DNS & DHCP yet!*</u>